Oscar design decisions¶

 Core models are abstract¶

 Online shops can vary wildly, selling everything from turnips to concert tickets.
-Trying to define a set of Django models capable for modeling all such scenarios is impossible - customisation is what matters.
+Trying to define a set of Django models capable for modelling all such scenarios is impossible - customisation is what matters.

 One way to model your domain is to have enormous models that have fields for every possible variation; however, this is unwieldy and ugly.